 Siberia of Switzerland

 Catherine de Gonzague de Nevers (1568-1629), wife of Henri I d’Orléans-Longueville (1568-1591), and the Council of State of Neuchâtel permitted the construction of a church.
-As early as 2 December 1604 it was consecrated.
+This church was consecrated on 2 December 1604.

 The wooden interior of the church is well preserved.
 Several renovations have been taken place in the last two hundred years, including the installation of a marble altar and four new stained glass windows (on the occasion of the four-hundredth anniversary).